 - Keeps digestive system healthy: Expecting mothers between the ages of 19 and 30 require 28 to 36g of fiber per 1000 calories (5).
 Three tablespoons of hemp seeds offer 1.2 grams of dietary fiber, which can contribute to your total fiber needs (4).
 Consuming optimum amounts of fiber is vital to add bulk to the diet and maintain healthy bowel movements, which helps keep constipation and related issues away.

-- Maintains heart health: Hemp seeds contain omega-3 and omega-6 fatty acids in ratios that promote heart health (9).
+- Maintains heart health: Hemp seeds contain healthy fats such as omega-3 and omega-6 fatty acids in ratios that promote heart health (9).
 Additionally, they contain high amounts of magnesium, which facilitates the active transportation of potassium and calcium across the cell membrane and supports normal heartbeat (10).

 Besides these, hemp seeds contain several bioactive compounds that confer antioxidant and anti-inflammatory properties that promote overall health and well-being (11).

 Possible Side Effects Of Hemp Seeds During Pregnancy

 Hemp seeds have several benefits for maternal health, but they may have certain side effects.
 Here’s what you should know, especially when you are consuming hemp seeds for the first time.

 - Gastrointestinal problems: Consuming hemp seeds may cause upset stomach or diarrhea in sensitive individuals.
 Hence, ingest only a small amount of hemp seeds, such as half a teaspoon, for the first time.
 Then, gradually increase the quantity, depending on your digestion.